deparkes/gds2ecp/README.md

 - Also output ctl control

 ## Notes
-Use something like: https://code.google.com/p/poly2tri/ to triangulate more complicated polygons.
+- Use something like: https://code.google.com/p/poly2tri/ to triangulate more complicated polygons.
 Not sure if this is the best way.
+- A better way is probably to do something like this to break a polygon into 'primitives'. http://creativemachines.cornell.edu/papers/CSG96_Lipson.pdf
+- This guide on python cad talks about primitives